 We understand that it is difficult to sell and buy at the same time.
 But remember, an experienced real estate agent has been helping people buy and sell for years, day in and day out, in all kinds of markets.
 We can help you thread that needle and maneuver through the process with the best possible results.

-- Being as prepared as you can be ahead of time will always work to your advantage when buying a home in a hot seller’s market.
+- A prepared buyer is at an advantage when buying a home in a hot seller’s market.
 Bill Gassett, Realtor in Greater Metrowest MA, has 20 tips for buyers in his article, 20 Things to Do Before Buying a House.

 Trust Your Agent

 The average consumer buys and sells a home every seven years.
-I’ll bet each time they buy or sell, the market is different, so their previous experience is often not relevant to the current market.
+Therefore, it’s likely that each time they buy or sell, the market is different, so their previous experience is often not relevant to the current market.
 An industry expert has helped people buy and sell hundreds of times, in all kinds of situations.
 Find a buyer’s agent who you can trust to guide you through the process.
 Your agent wants to be your trusted adviser, because they don’t win unless you win.
 In fact, they don’t even get paid unless you win!

 Work with an agent you have confidence in.
 If you aren’t convinced that they know how to navigate the rapids of a hot market, then move on.
 You need to work with someone you can trust.
-You need to trust that they have the knowledge and experience to help you get where you want to go, no matter what the current market looks like.
+The agent needs to inspire your trust in their knowledge and experience.
+Make sure they can help you get where you want to go, no matter what the current market looks like.
 You need to trust that they are giving their best to help you win.
 You need to trust their advice.